cnhguy/FootPrint/README.md

 ## Build and Test:

 FootPrint uses Gradle as its build system.
-Once you have Gradle installed on your machine, you can run `gradle build`.
+You can trigger a build by running `./gradlew build` from the root directory.

-These commands will build the project and run any tests in the `/src/test/` folder.
+This commands will build the project and run any tests in the `/src/test/` folder.

+If you wish to test FootPrint in the IDE, you can select the `Gradle` option in IntelliJ located on the far right and double click `runIde`.
+This will launch a separate IntelliJ window where you will see the FootPrint icon in the upper right hand corner.
+Here, you may test the functionality of FootPrint.